 2. Set a student budget

-This tip is most applicable to those of you in your final summer before becoming university students, but it's never too early to start thinking about how you’re going to budget your money whilst at university.
+It’s never too early to start thinking about how you’re going to budget your money whilst at university.
 Living costs such as food, travel and entertainment will vary on an individual basis, so figure out a budget that is realistic for you so that you’re able to stick to it.